jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 >In the initial stages of training, when the character makes contact with the target, the contact location may be far away from the center.
 Consequently, the gradient with respect to the target reward is large due to the exponential, which encourages the policy to move the foot closer to the center in the subsequent training iterations.

-Additionally, the authors reward robot center-of-mass velocity towards the next footsteps which further provides a progress signal.
+Without the dense reward, there would be no reward gradient across the state space like this.

 ### Gradient Normalization and Clipping
 This is another one that could be obvious if you have a background in supervised learning.
 Normalizing the gradient of the value and policy networks after each backward pass can help avoid numerical overflow, exploding gradients, or destructively large parameter updates.
 Other tricks for avoiding these same issues include rewarding normalization and clipping, value function loss clipping, and advantage standardization.